 If ice formed once, it will most likely happen again if nothing changes.

-How To Unfreeze A Window AC Unit?
+How To Thaw A Window A/C Unit?

 To defrost a window AC unit, turn the fan setting from ‘auto’ to on which will melt any ice buildup.
 After all the ice is melted, turn the fan setting back to ‘auto’ or ‘cool’.